FRAUD RESOURCE CENTER

 Each year, fraud siphons billions from investors, according to the North American Securities Administrators Association.
 This isn’t new.
 In the early 1920s, to name one famous example, a con artist named Charles Ponzi fleeced scores of Americans by promising lavish returns from a strange scheme to speculate in international coupons used by people in different countries to send each other return postage.
 In reality, Ponzi was using new investors’ money to pay off existing investors.

-It’s a trick that swindlers still employ.
+It’s a trick swindlers still employ.
 But in today’s world, they have more — and more powerful — ways to reach ordinary people (robocalls, email, TV, social media) and convince them to hand over their money.
-A 2017 study sponsored by AARP’s Fraud Watch Network found that 31 percent of fraud victims made investments in response to phone calls, email solicitations or TV advertisements, nearly triple the rate for investors in general.
+A 2019 study by fraud experts at the University of Minnesota and AARP found that, compared to investors in general, victims of investment scams tend to be older; male; more frequent stock traders; and more likely to respond to investment pitches in unsolicited phone calls and emails, TV ads or free financial "seminars."

-Older people are prime prey for investment fraudsters, who view seniors as more trusting than younger generations, less likely to say "no," and more apt to have tappable assets after a lifetime of working, according to law enforcement, regulators and advocacy groups.
-In January 2020, for example, a North Carolina man and a Texas man were sentenced to lengthy prison terms for selling millions of dollars of stock in a sham company supposedly developing cutting-edge electric and natural-gas cars, a four-year scam federal prosecutors said largely targeted older victims.
+Investment fraudsters often target older people, whom they view as more trusting than younger generations, less likely to say "no," and more apt to have tappable assets after a lifetime of working, according to law enforcement, regulators and advocacy groups.
+In January 2020, for example, a North Carolina man and a Texas man were sentenced to lengthy prison terms for selling millions of dollars of stock in a sham company supposedly developing cutting-edge electric and natural-gas cars, a four-year scam federal prosecutors said largely preyed on older victims.

 But anyone of any age can be exploited by phony investment schemes — and everyone can take some basic measures to reduce the chances of being defrauded.